grumpyjames/birding-almanac/blog/inaugural-birds-with-friends/inaugural-birds-with-friends.md

 ground (we've already pointed at the sky when we've heard its distinctive barking call).
 We also point out a couple of larger gulls
 - some Herring Gulls, and a singular Lesser Black-backed Gull for completeness.
-We explain that it isn't necessary to care much about gulls, but that the nice glossy black head of the Mediterranean Gull is worth being able to tell apart from the frankly more chocolatey brown head of Black-headed Gull.
+We explain that the nice glossy black head of the Mediterranean Gull is worth being able to tell apart from the frankly more chocolatey brown head of Black-headed Gull.

 <figure class="figure">
     <img